yousseftechdev/MicroPython-GPIO-Driver/README.md

   - `x`: ADC value of the X-axis.
   - `y`: ADC value of the Y-axis.
   - `btn`: Button state (1 for pressed, 0 for not pressed).
+- `calibrate()`: Calibrate the joystick to set the center position.
+- `isPressed()`: Check if the joystick button is pressed.
+Returns `True` if pressed, otherwise `False`.
+- `setSensitivity(level)`: Set the sensitivity level of the joystick.
+Higher levels make the joystick more responsive.
+- `getDirection()`: Get the direction of the joystick movement.
+Returns one of `["UP", "DOWN", "LEFT", "RIGHT", "CENTER"]`.
+- `onMove(callback)`: Register a callback function that is triggered when the joystick is moved.
+The callback receives the x and y values as an arguments.
+- `onButtonPress(callback)`: Register a callback function that is triggered when the joystick button is pressed.